-All applicants are encouraged to attend an Information Night, or may contact The Chang School at 416.979.5035 or ce@ryerson.ca.
+All applicants are encouraged to attend an Open House session, or may contact The Chang School at 416.979.5035 or ce@ryerson.ca.

 Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
-Please see Information Nights for dates, times, and location.
+Please see Open House for dates, times, and location.